 Plunge It

-This is the first thing you should try every time–clearing clogs is what plungers are for, after all!
-If something’s clogging a sink drain, you’ll probably want to use a cup plunger to clear it.
-The cup on a cup plunger will fit snugly over the sink’s drain, creating an effective vacuum.
+A plunger is the first thing you should try when trying to clear a slow drain.
+If something is clogging your sink drain, you’ll probably want to use a cup plunger to clear it.
+The cup on a cup plunger will fit snugly over the sink’s drain to create an effective vacuum.

 First, completely remove any excess water standing in the sink.
 Then, remove the drain cover to expose the open drain.
 Place the cup plunger over the drain.
 Make sure the cup fits over the drain completely.
 Pump the plunger up and down for 30 seconds to one minute.
 Run water, allow that water to drain, and repeat this process up to three times.